wishwani/aws-cloud-project/README.md

 At the end when the request is satisfied and the Client downloads his resultFile.txt, we empty the queues to open the door for new client(s) requests to the server.
 And at this point the Client will terminate, while the Worker keep waiting for a new request (forever) until we choose to terminate it manually.

-**note: Here we have implemented this as a requirement.
+**Note: Here we have implemented this as a requirement.
 It shows how the client can download the output csv files when worker running on the EC2 instance.
 This is not the whole process for the application.
 We choosed the lambda function is good for the implementation of whole process**

 **2. Client, Worker as a Lambda Function and Consolidator**

 1- Create three Java maven projects for the client(name:ProjectClient), the worker(name:HandlerS3), the consolidator(name:Consolidator).

-2- Create: 2 S3 buckets(name:uploadbucket-worker,name:summary-bucket) and 1 Fifo queues(name:OutputFifo.fifo), Lambda function(name:workerFunction)
+2- Create: 2 S3 buckets(name:uploadbucket-worker, name:summary-bucket) and 1 Fifo queues(name:OutputFifo.fifo), Lambda function(name:workerFunction)
 * uploadbucket =  for uploading input csv files
 * summary-bucket = for storing output csv files
 * set the bucket 'uploadbucket' in the triggering part in Lambda function (workerFunction)